 It is a confidential and anonymous communication channel available to any employee in the intranet or alternatively through a post office box laid out for this purpose.
 The complaints received are currently managed by Prisa Compliance Unit, who reports them to the Audit Commission.
-Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.prisa.com.
+Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.prisa.com., in which any possible irregularity or non-compliance related to poor financial, accounting, commercial or regulatory compliance practices committed by employees or companies of the Group can be communicated.
 On the other hand, there are compliance mailboxes associated with the Compliance Units of each business redirected to the Prisa compliance mailbox, through which doubts about the Code of Ethics and other matters can be transferred, as well as allegations of improper behavior.
 In the treatment of the complaints received through these mailboxes, a procedure, like the one defined for those received through the whistleblowing channel, is followed.